 Marisa Rouse '12

-I am a 2012 corps member with Teach for America in Charlotte, North Carolina.
-I am about to start my second year in the classroom as a high school math teacher at the Renaissance School at Olympic High in South Charlotte.
-Over the past year, I taught 6 different math subjects, and my students ranged from freshmen to seniors.
+I was a 2012 corps member with Teach for America in Charlotte, North Carolina.
+I did my second year in the classroom as a high school math teacher at the Renaissance School at Olympic High in South Charlotte.
+During the first year, I taught 6 different math subjects, and my students ranged from freshmen to seniors.
+I am currently a first-year law student at Washington University in St. Louis.

 2) How do issues of ethics and values enter into your professional role?